Individual Player National Championship Tournament Rules

 - All rules related to bonus questions, teammates, and the captain of a team do not apply.

-- All IPNCT matches are untimed and will use a specified number of tossups for regulation play.
-The number of tossups may not be the same for all matches.
+- All IPNCT games are untimed and will use a specified number of tossups for regulation play.
+The number of tossups may not be the same for all games.

-- The tournament may involve group matches, head-to-head matches, or both.
+- The tournament may involve group games, head-to-head games, or both.

-- Some games at the IPNCT will be group matches, which are characterized by three or more (typically eight to ten) players competing to answer tossups.
+- Some games at the IPNCT will be group games, which are characterized by three or more (typically eight to ten) players competing to answer tossups.

 - As under NAQT’s standard rules, the first correct response ends a tossup.